 The District is valued for its commercial main street character, which is expressed, in part, by mixed-use and commercial buildings that housed the services, amenities, and employment opportunities to support daily life in neighbouring residential areas.
 An intact residential enclave in the District, St. Nicholas Village, helps to make this role legible today.
 It has social and community value related to its role as a place for congregation, rebellion and celebration throughout its history.
 In the twentieth century, these values were enhanced as the district evolved as a hub of entertainment venues including cinemas, theatres and dance studios.
 The Historic Yonge Street HCD has an intact collection of 19th century and early twentieth century commercial main street and residential type buildings that speak to its heritage values.

-The Historic Yonge Street Heritage Conservation District Plan is currently under appeal at the Ontario Land Tribunal (OLT).
+The Historic Yonge Street Heritage Conservation District Plan was approved by the Ontario Land Tribunal (OLT) in 2024.

 The section of Yonge Street between College Street and Bloor Street has a dynamic history as one of Toronto’s premier main streets, occupied by independent businesses, government services, professional and fraternal organizations and cultural venues defined by late 19th and early 20th century commercial main street buildings.

-The northern boundary of the Historic Yonge Street HCD is south of Bloor Street at, and including, 780 Yonge Street on the west side of Yonge Street, and Hayden Street on the east side of Yonge Street.
-College/Carlton streets mark the southern boundary.
-Its western and eastern boundaries generally run parallel to Yonge Street along a historic network of service laneways, except along its western edge where it includes St. Nicholas Street and parts of St. Joseph Street and Irwin Avenue—the area referred to as St. Nicholas Village.
+The boundary limits run along property lines and include the full right-of-way of Yonge Street in front of any property within the boundary.
+The District’s northern boundary is the full right-of-way of Charles Street West on the west side of Yonge Street and the north lot line of the former Postal Station F at Charles Street East on the east side of Yonge Street.
+The centre line of Grosvenor Street on the west side of Yonge Street and Maitland Street on the east side of Yonge Street mark the southern boundary.
+Its western and eastern boundaries generally run parallel to Yonge Street along a historic network of service laneways, except along its western edge where it includes St. Nicholas Street and parts of St. Joseph Street and Irwin Avenue — an area referred to as St. Nicholas Village.
+The full right-of-way of public laneways have been included within the boundary, as has the full right-of-way of St. Nicholas Street.

 In 2013, Heritage Planning, along with its consultant DIALOG, initiated an HCD Study for Historic Yonge Street.
 The Study, which was concluded in the summer of 2015, recommended that the area merited designation as an HCD on the basis of its historical, associative, physical, contextual, and social and community values.

 City Council adopted the Historic Yonge Street Heritage Conservation District Plan in 2016.
-It is currently under appeal at the Ontario Land Tribunal (OLT).
+It was approved by the Ontario Land Tribunal (OLT) in June 2024.

 Plan information, reports and publications will be listed below as they become available.